deepakdivedi/hand-written-digit-recognizer/README.md

 # hand-written-digit-recognizer
 Python Script to Read Hand written Number (digit) from provided image and recognise (predict) the Number to convert it to digital form.
-Important Library are numpy, matplotlib, sklearn, skimage etc.
+Important Library are numpy, matplotlib, sklearn, skimage etc. UI for application is built using .NET